thewellnamed/shadow/GLOSSARY.md

 ### Lost MF DPS

 Estimates DPS lost from [Early MF Clips](#early-mf-clips).
 This value is estimated by assuming that the clipped tick would have hit for the same amount as the previous tick.
-DPS is calculated by adding this "missing" damage to the overall damage for the encounter (with a slight discount).
-The discount factor tries to estimate for the fact that clipping early means starting the next cast sooner, so there is *some* small opportunity cost to waiting for the next tick.
-The current discount factor is 10%.
+DPS is calculated by adding this "missing" damage to the overall damage for the encounter, with a slight discount, depending on how closely you clipped before the next tick.
+The closer the clip, the "freer" that damage would have been.
+In other words, the discount factor tries to estimate for the fact that clipping early means starting the next cast sooner, so there is *some* small opportunity cost to waiting for the next tick.

+The discount factor is the ratio between the time that has passed since the last tick (or cast start), and the time the next tick would have landed.
+So if you clip 0.95s after the last tick, which would have landed at 1.0s, the discount is `0.95/1.0` = `0.95`.

 ```
 stats.lostMfDps = (channelStats.totalClippedDamage * discountFactor) / encounter.durationSeconds